Table of Contents

 The bird of paradise is an ornamental plant native to South Africa and often grown in regions with warm, humid climates.
 There are different types of these plants, but the most known are the plants from the Strelitzia genus of the Strelitziaceae family.
 It resembles the head and beak of the world’s most beautiful and colorful birds, which lend their name to the exotic bloom.

-The Strelitzia reginae is the most recognizable variety with its bright orange and blue flower—coming out from the beak-like sheath or spathe at the tips of a long stalk—and large banana-like leaves arranged in a fan-like evergreen foliage.
-In Africa, it’s called the crane flower, due to its resemblance to their native crane bird, but in other regions, it’s more as the orange bird of paradise.
+The Strelitzia reginae is the most recognizable variety with its bright orange and blue flower—coming out from the beak-like sheath or spathe at the tips of a long stalk—and large banana-like leaves arranged in fan-like evergreen foliage.
+In Africa, it’s called the crane flower, due to its resemblance to their native crane bird, but in other regions, it’s more like the orange bird of paradise.